 The two homes are less than a mile apart.
-From the beginning of the year until May 2016, 42 children were accommodated at the Homes (20 girls and 22 boys).
-In June 2016, 1 of the older girls left the home having completed 10th standard public examinations to rejoin her family.
-The younger brother of one of the existing boys joined the boys' home but no other new children were admitted as a restriction had been placed by the social board such that we could only receive new applicants from the Kanchipuram district (the local district) and we usually take children from further afield - either Chennai or Pernampet.
+From the beginning of the year until May 2017 42 children were accommodated at the Homes (19 girls and 23 boys).
+In

+June 2017, 21 boys and 18 girls were resident at the homes - 3 boys left to return to their families and one left to start work having completed his college qualification.
+2 new younger boys joined.
+3 of the older girls left the home having completed 10th standard public examinations to rejoin their families.2 new younger girls joined.
+The restriction, placed by the social board such that we could only receive new applicants from the Kanchipuram district (the local district), remained in force despite hopes that it might be lifted.
 The children attend the local primary and secondary schools and are taken there by bus each day.
 The older children are found appropriate further education or training when appropriate and, where possible, continue to live at the homes.

-Shalini and Sudha were warden and assistant warden of the girls' home during the whole year.
-Chandra and his wife Sumathi continued to be warden and assistant warden of the boys' home, having held these posts for around 12 years.
+Shalini was warden until February 2017 when she left to get married.
+Sudha continued as assistant warden of the girls' home during the whole year.
+Chandra and his wife Sumathi continued to be warden and assistant warden of the boys' home, having held these posts for around 13 years.